1912–1913 Little Falls textile strike

-The terms of the contract resulted in wage increases of between 6 to 15 percent for the workers, depending on their piece work pay, and resulted in the strikers receiving their employment back without discrimination.
-However, over the next several months, the IWW focused a great deal of time and resources into court cases regarding several of those arrested during the strike, and ultimately, two organizers were found guilty of assault and sentenced to a year at Auburn Prison.
+The terms of the contract resulted in wage increases of between 6 and 15 percent for the workers, depending on their piece work pay, and resulted in the strikers receiving their employment back without discrimination.
+However, over the next several months, the IWW focused a great deal of time and resources into court cases regarding several of those arrested during the strike, and ultimately, two organizers were found guilty of assault and sentenced to a year in prison.
 As a result of these developments, the IWW local soon fell into a state of disorder, while nationally, the IWW suffered a serious blow to its size and power following the disastrous 1913 Paterson silk strike, which also concerned mill workers.
 By the 1920s, the IWW had entered into a period of serious decline, while the UTW ramped up its organizing efforts among immigrants in the area.
 The Little Falls strike was one in a wave of textile strikes in the Northeastern United States that followed the IWW's successful 1912 Lawrence textile strike, and one of numerous IWW-led strikes throughout the Northeast and the Midwest during the 1910s.
-Given the strikes placement between the Lawrence and Paterson strike, historian Robert E. Snyder said in a 1979 article in New York History on the strike that it "has been neglected by labor historians".

 Background

 Industry in Little Falls, New York

 Little Falls is a city in Herkimer County, in the Mohawk Valley region of Upstate New York, near Utica.
 Situated along the banks of the Mohawk River, the city was one of several in the region to have a developed textile industry with multiple textile mills by the beginning of the 20th century.
-The city's first mill had been organized in 1872, and by 1912, the city was a major center in the production of knitted fabrics and underwear, home to several mills and other manufacturing facilities, earning it the nickname "the Lowell of the Empire State".
+The city's first mill had been organized in 1872, and by 1912, the city was a sizeable center for the production of knitted fabrics and underwear, home to several mills and other manufacturing facilities, earning it the nickname "the Lowell of the Empire State".
 These mills employed many immigrants from Europe, including many Austrians, Hungarians, Italians, and Poles.
 Many were not fluent in English.
-These immigrants were drawn to Little Falls due to the robust economic growth the city was experiencing during the early 1900s, as the economic output of the city grew by 89 percent between 1904 to 1909, with the total value of goods produced during the latter year equal to about $8.5 million.
+These immigrants were drawn to Little Falls due to the robust economic growth the city was experiencing during the early 1900s, as the economic output of the city grew by 89 percent between 1904 and 1909, with the total value of goods produced during the latter year equal to about $8.5 million.
 The laborers at these mills often faced poor working conditions, with the mills employing children as young as 5 years old in sweatshop conditions, while their squalid living conditions led to a high rate of tuberculosis among the immigrants.
 The millworkers lived in tenements that an article in The New York Times compared to "rabbit warrens".
-The latter had prompted the Fortnightly Club, a New York charity organization, to hire M. Helen Schloss to serve as a visiting nurse to treat tuberculosis and other sicknesses in the city.
+The latter had prompted the Fortnightly Club, a local charity organization, to hire M. Helen Schloss to serve as a visiting nurse to treat tuberculosis and other sicknesses in the city.